acryptos/docs.acryptos.com/faq.md

   +3% to the treasury \(~77\)

   The genesis mining is ~8888 ACS.

+* After the first emission cut (15 Feb 2021), the emission was reduced by 18.65%.

 ### 6. Are the tokenomic models of ACS and ACSI sustainable?